ExplainDev/tldr-pages-parser/README.md

 # tldr pages parser

-A custom set of scripts that read, parse and extract [tldr pages](https://github.com/tldr-pages/tldr) and creates JS objects useful to initialize and populate a database with Sequelize seeders.
+A custom set of scripts that read, parse and extract [tldr pages](https://github.com/tldr-pages/tldr) and creates two JSON files containing programs and commands.

 ## Installation
 ### Clone this project